Mani7K/ai3-roai-project/README.md

 > Jan Langela Regincos, Manuel Kubu, Florian Lederer, Wolfgang Wilke

+## Disclaimer!

+**Due to the upload file size limit some of the assets were removed for the hand in.
+This means that `gazebo_small_house.launch` wont work and the simpler `environment.launch` should be used**

 ## Task

 Perception involves a deep understanding of the environment.
 Today, mobile robots can infer the